-Part L states that whilst use of non-accredited products is acceptable, these should be proven to comply with BRE IP1 06 as part of required Part L building assessment.
+Part L states that whilst the use of non-accredited products is acceptable, these should be proven to comply with BRE IP1 06 as part of required Part L building assessment.
 This requires thermal bridging to be less than the default value for accredited details (inc. products certification by UKAS accredited organisations).

 Regulation explanation : BRE (Building Research Establishment)

 BRE is an organisation which gives guidance aiming to support compliance with building regulations.
 BRE have established BREEAM (BRE Environmental Assessment Method) which has become a leading and widely used environmental assessment method for buildings and sets standards for best practice.
 Whilst BRE best practice guidance is not mandatory legislation, working to these standards makes Building Regulation compliance easier.
 Coupled with this, many schemes embrace BREEAM for which high ratings can only be achieved through embracing BRE advice.
 In particular, with thermal performance of balconies compliance to Part L, guidance can be found in the BRE document IP1 06 (Assessing the effects of thermal bridging).
 Two key parts with regards to thermal breaks can be found in Section 4.2 of IP1 06, which recommends critical temperature factors for avoiding mould growth in residential buildings as 0.75 fCRsi and section 5 of IP1 06 which provides a thermal performance calculation.
 Section 5 also states that when insulation is penetrated by a highly conductive element, for example a steel girder penetrating the insulation layer, the constructional thermal bridges should have its own point thermal transmittance calculated’.
 This includes balcony connections.